 Specifies to sell at a level above the current market price

-An order to buy above the current price or to sell below the current price.
+An entry stop order to buy above the current price or to sell below the current price.

-When buying, it is executed as the market goes up and hits the buy stop level.
+When buying, entry stop order is executed as the market goes up and hits the buy stop level.

-When selling, it is executed as the market goes down and hits the sell stop level.
+When selling, entry stop order is executed as the market goes down and hits the sell stop level.

 Specifies to buy at a level above the current market price.